Madigan's chief of staff resigns after sexual harassment allegations

 Madigan said that he intends to appoint an individual with extensive experience conducting investigations to review all operations of the House of Representatives.

-Last month, State Rep. Kelly Cassidy accused Mapes and Madigan of retaliation that cost her a part-time job with the Cook County Sheriff's Department after she challenged Madigan's handling of harassment allegations.
+Last month, state Rep. Kelly Cassidy, D-Chicago, accused Mapes and Madigan of retaliation that cost her a part-time job with the Cook County Sheriff's Department after she challenged Madigan's handling of harassment allegations.
 She called Garret courageous.

 "I'm frustrated, I'm disappointed and I'm sad for the folks like Sherri and even more sad for the folks who can't come forward, who are too afraid to come forward," Cassidy said.